Raising teenagers is hard with a capital H.

 But at the end of the day, no matter how crazy they drive us, what our teens need more than anything is our encouragement and support.
 They need to feel loved, despite their struggles and our own struggles with them, too.

-So, remember to look for the good that is there within them too and make sure they know you see it.
-Take whatever moments of peace you find with them such as a drive to school, during one of those fewer and more far between family dinners or even as you pop in their room to say goodnight.
+Take whatever moments of peace you find with them, such as a drive to school, during one of those fewer and farther between family dinners, or even as you pop in their room to say goodnight.

 1. I’m Proud of You